Band of Parents

 The Band of Parents is a 501(c)(3) nonprofit organization.
 Formed in July 2007 and incorporated in October 2007, it was founded by approximately 100 parents of young children with neuroblastoma who were treated at Memorial Sloan Kettering Cancer Center (MSKCC).
-Its purpose is to fund the development of new therapies for neuroblastoma that would not otherwise be pursued by research institutions or the pharmaceutical industry.
+It main aim is to fund the development of new therapies for neuroblastoma that would not otherwise be pursued by research institutions or the pharmaceutical industry.
 The organization has become the largest single funder of neuroblastoma research at MSKCC.

 Neuroblastoma

 Neuroblastoma is a form of childhood cancer that can develop at any age but typically presents between the ages of 18 months and five years.
 It affects a little over 600 children per year in the United States.
 Most are diagnosed with stage IV disease, the most advanced form.
 Even with aggressive therapy, stage IV neuroblastoma carries a poor prognosis, with a three-year survival rate of 30–40%.

 Compared with other types of cancer, neuroblastoma is rare.
 Scientific advances have allowed the development of individualized treatments, with techniques such as immunotherapy being targeted to specific kinds of cancer.
 However, because of the rising cost of drug development, which is approaching $1 billion, pharmaceutical companies are not likely to develop drugs that are specific to neuroblastoma or other rare disorders.